-On the advice of the Actuary to the Society, the Board maintained Apportionment and Bonus for most of its members, only reducing post 2012 New Holloway membership Apportionment by 0.5%.
+On the advice of the Actuary to the Society, the Board maintained Bonus for members.
 This demonstrated the additional value of Society membership and is a key focus of the Board in implementing its strategy to the benefit of Holloway members.